retrocomputacion/retrobbs/readme.md

    - `stadiakey` = StadiaMaps API key.

 ### Mindle (mindle.py) (new 0.50):
-Guess the word in this Wordle game clone.
-Solution list includes word from computer science, retrocomputing, programming, videogames and technology.<br>
+Guess the word in this _Wordle_ game clone.
+Solution list includes words from computer science, retrocomputing, programming, videogames and technology.<br>
 Registered users can play for a place in the high score table.

 ### Oneliner (oneliner.py):